Mid Missouri Congresswoman wants forward motion on GOP healthcare plan

 A Mid Missouri Congresswoman thinks the Republican replacement for Obamacare would serve the country well.

-Republican Vicky Hartzler contends the change would give more powers back to states.
+Although the legislation was tabled indefinitely Friday because of a lack of House GOP votes to pass it, Republican Vicky Hartzler contends the change would give more powers back to states.
 She’s also happy the individual mandate, which requires people to buy health coverage, would go away.

 “I am supportive, Hartzler said.
 “It’s not perfect, but I think it’s got a lot of good things in there.”
 Hartzler thinks having more choice and competition in health care would bring your insurance prices down.
 She says she and her fellow conservatives had a long conference Thursday night about the far reaching plan.